hollydarter/Data-Science-Math/Problem Set One/Problem Set One.md

 # Perform an optimization loop for a set number of iterations (100,000 times)
 for i in range(100000):

-Set the step size for random updates <br>
+Then, Set the step size for random updates <br>
     Create a random matrix 'm_random' and move it to the GPU <br>
     Update the matrix 'm' with a small random change, <br>
     Calculate predictions 'y' by multiplying 'm' with the dataset 'X'<br>
     Find the index with the highest value along axis 0 in 'y'<br>
     Calculate accuracy by comparing 'y' with the true labels 'Y'<br>

 ### Finally, If the new accuracy is better than the previous best, update 'm_best' and 'acc_best'.